mneron1/2025_RTIOC_OctoberCTF/writeups/DAY-02_challenge_solution.md

 🧩 *“What does this look like?”*

-* The challenge involves a public Wikipedia page → indicates an **OSINT / API investigation**.
+* A Wikipedia link suggests a **public data investigation** (OSINT).
-* The phrase *“looked like someone was trying to hide something”* hints at hidden data in:
+* The phrase *“someone was trying to hide something”* points to hidden data — likely in:

   * HTML comments (`<!-- -->`)
-  * Past revisions of the article
+  * Old or reverted page revisions
-  * Temporary edits or diffs
+  * Transient diffs visible only in edit history

 ---

 ### 🔹 Step 2: Access the Page Safely

-Use a proper **User-Agent** when fetching the content programmatically to avoid `403 Forbidden` responses:
+To avoid rate-limiting, use a proper **User-Agent** header when scraping or querying:

 ```python
 headers = {"User-Agent": "CTFStudent/1.0 (contact@example.com)"}
 ```

-If direct access fails, use the **MediaWiki Action API** endpoint:
+If the standard HTML request is blocked or sanitized, use the **MediaWiki API**:

 ```
 https://en.wikipedia.org/w/api.php?action=parse&page=Australian_white_ibis&prop=text&format=json
 ```

+This returns structured JSON containing the rendered HTML.

 ---

-### 🔹 Step 3: Pull the Raw Wikitext
+### 🔹 Step 3: Retrieve the Raw Wikitext

-Request the page source with:
+You can access the unrendered source via:

 ```
 https://en.wikipedia.org/w/index.php?title=Australian_white_ibis&action=raw
 ```

-This gives the **unrendered text**, including hidden `<!-- comments -->` or deleted notes.
+This exposes any hidden `<!-- comments -->` or other raw wiki markup.

 ---

-### 🔹 Step 4: Explore Revisions via API
+### 🔹 Step 4: Enumerate Revisions with the API

-Use the Wikipedia API to list and retrieve old page versions:
+List all recent edits and their metadata:

 ```
 https://en.wikipedia.org/w/api.php?action=query&prop=revisions&titles=Australian_white_ibis&rvprop=ids|timestamp|user|comment|content&rvlimit=50&format=json
 ```

-Each **revision** contains an `oldid`, which can be viewed at:
+Each revision includes an `oldid` parameter viewable at:

 ```
 https://en.wikipedia.org/w/index.php?title=Australian_white_ibis&oldid=<oldid>